syslogic/androidx-colorpicker/README.md

 # androidx-colorpicker
-A simple color-picker library for Android, which works with Navigation Component.<br/>
+A simple color-picker library for Android, which works with Navigation Component.<br/><br/>
-It's generally available on JitPack; either by version tag or `master-SNAPSHOT`.<br/>
+It is generally available on JitPack; either by version tag or `master-SNAPSHOT`.<br/>
 The JitPack repository URL needs to be added: `maven { url 'https://jitpack.io' }`

     dependencies {